Running Sanic

 python -m sanic server.app --host=0.0.0.0 --port=1337 --workers=4

-With either method (CLI or module), it is not necessary to invoke
+With either method (CLI or module), you shoud not invoke

 app.run() in your Python file.
 If you do, make sure you wrap it so that it only executes when directly run by the interpreter.